ietf-wg-mpls/drafts/draft-dt-mpls-miad-usecases.md

 adjustment.
 To support APN in MPLS networks, mechanisms are needed to hold the APN attribute.

-## Co-existence of usecases in same packet (input from Loa)
+# Co-existence of Usecases

-The aforementioned use cases MAY co-exist in the same packet.
-For example:
+Two or more of the aforementioned use cases MAY co-exist in the same packet.
+Some examples of such usecases are described below.

+## IOAM with Network Slicing

+IOAM may provide key functions with network slicing to help ensure that critical network slice SLOs are being met by the network provider.

+In such a case, IOAM is able collect key performance measurement parameters of network slice traffic flows as it traverses the transport network.

+This may require, in addition to carrying a specific network slice selector (e.g., GISS), the MPLS network slice packets may have to also carry IOAM ancillary data.

-- IOAM may be desirable on a network slicing packet
+Note that the IOAM ancillary data may have to be modified, and updated on some/all LSRs traversed by the network slice MPLS packets.

-- IOAM may be desirable on a Time Sensitive Networking packet
+## IOAM with Time Sensitive Networking

-- SF may be carried in a network slicing packet, etc.
+IOAM operation may also be desirable on MPLS packets that carry time-sensitive related data.
+Similarly, this may require the presence of multiple ancilary data (whether In-stack or Post-stack ancillary data) to be present in the same MPLS packet.

 # IANA Considerations